jjnp/svelte-stage/README.md

 A minimalist storybook like library for prototyping, developing and viewing your svelte components.

 ## Getting started
 Getting started couldn't be more simple.
-There are only two steps:
+There are only three steps:
 Install the dependency:
 ```bash
 npm i -D svelte-stage